SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * On pickaxes, will continue to grant fortune.
 * On armor, will grant revitalized.
 * On ranged weapons, will grant a boost to use item speed, letting you move more quickly while drawing back.

+### Slimesuit Slimy 2.0

+* Reworking the slimesuit to be earlier game instead of end gated.

+**More Slime:**
+* Instead of enderslime, any slime type will be usable.
+Lets you craft it earlier game!
+* Slime stats include durability, overslime, knockback resistance, and movement speed.
+* Slime variants:
+  * Earthslime: grants overgrowth
+  * Skyslime: grants skyfall
+  * Ichor: grants overshield
+  * Enderslime: grants enderclearance
+  * Clay: grants armor
+  * Honey: ???
+  * Magma: ??? (fire related)

+**Improved Skulls:**

+* *Materials*: skulls
+  * Each skull will grant a unique and strong trait (will want to revamp the skull list to be roughly ability level).
+  * May want to simplify stats, dropping the unique repair materials (as its just hard to remember).
+* *Traits*: *none* (all from skulls)
+* *Function*: varies.

+**New Chestplate - Slimecage:**

+* *Materials*: bone
+  * Material list will be similar to bones in shield cores.
+  * Traits will be similar to bones in melee, might grant 2 levels.
+  * Undecided on whether wood will be included here, it does break the mob drop theme.
+  * May or may not do attack damage on the bones.
+* *Traits*: ambidextrous, reach
+* *Function*: unarmed attack, building.

+**Slimelytra Will Return:**

+* *Materials*: none (just elytra)
+* *Traits*: Wings
+* *Function*:
+  * Flying is basically a shield, right?
+Still goes in chestplate slot.
+  * Probably needs 1 more thing to set it apart from slimecage, maybe stats are sufficient.

+**Slimeshell more Shells:**

+* *Materials*: shells
+  * Material list will be similar to unique mailles.
+  * Options such as turtle shell, dragon scale, shulker shell, couple more overworld options.
+  * Traits will match maille, defensive.
+Possibly give 2 levels.
+* *Traits*: Pockets
+  * Likely will be reduced to just 9 slots instead of 18 since this comes much earlier.
+* *Function*: Storage, best defensive slimesuit option.

+**Slimeboots get Laces:**

+* *Materials*: laces
+  * Material list is similar to bowstrings.
+  * Options such as string, vines, nether vines, slime vines.
+  * Slime vine traits will be unique to slimeboots, with sky granting leaping.
+* *Traits*: Bouncy
+* *Function*: Bouncy

 ## Multiblock